 Ear Worm: Nu-cle-ar Vin-ter, Nooo!
 Turns Your Lands to Snoooow!

 Game Breaker: Some powers are more powerful than others.
 The largest gamebreaker in Freedom Force 1 is probably Microwave's Clone ability.
 There is no limit to how many clones Microwave can have at a time, and although each clone has only half the health of the original, they've got all the attack power.
 The AI is not not quite fast enough/smart enough to pick off the clones faster than Microwave can make them.

 Supercollider, a bonus character from the first game, might be this too.
 Ridiculously high attack and defense power makes him harder to kill than most bosses, and nearly every punch he lands is an instant KO.
 In the second game his stats were reduced to prevent this.

 Tombstone's Possession power allows you to take control of any opponent.
 Tombstone himself cannot move while he's using it, but that doesn't stop him from using it to paralyze foes, including bosses, so other team members can rip them up.
 Try it on Entropy or Timemaster!

 The Character editor allows you to make custom heroes.
 Feel free to design your own game breakers!

 It happens the other way with the game to degree, Man-Bot's power to rapidly replenish his comrades with Energy X on top of his considerable strength and firepower can easily lead you to build him up to become the tactical lynchpin of your superhero field team.
-Thus when he is abducted late in the game that can throw you for loop.
+Thus when he is abducted late in the game, that can throw you for a loop.